 Your family or small group will embark on the adventure of a lifetime, accompanied by English-speaking guides at every step, beginning with your arrival in historic Rome, where you will see the Roman Forum and Coliseum, the great art and sacred sites of the Vatican – and much more of what makes Rome "The Eternal City."
 Heading north to Tuscany, you'll immerse yourself in the incomparable beauty of Florence, including the Uffizi Gallery and its "greatest hits of art" collection, followed by a tour of the Chianti region, including lunch at a wine-producing villa and a trip to Pisa to see the eponymous Tower.
 Continuing north, you will enjoy walking and boat tours of the magnificent Cinque Terre, Italy's little Riviera, before heading back to the eternal city.

-• Accommodation in your choice of apartment in historic center of Rome - 4 nights, Florence - 3 nights and Cinque Terre - 3 nights
+- Accommodations in selected apartments in historic centers of Rome - 4 nights, Florence - 3 nights.
+Boutique hotel in Cinque Terre - 3 nights

-• Introductory to Rome “Dolce Vita” Tour on the evening of arrival in Rome
+- Private Introduction to Rome “Dolce Vita” Walking Tour evening of arrival

-• Introduction to Florence Walking Tour including the Cathedral, Accademia Gallery, Baptistery and Duomo
+- Private Introduction to Florence Walking Tour and the Accademia Gallery

-• Private transfer to Monterosso al Mare with stopover in Pisa for tour of Basilica and Leaning Tower
+- Private Transfer to Cinque Terre with stopover in Pisa for Private Tour of the Basilica Complex and Walk up the Leaning Tower

 Your driver will waiting for you at Rome’s Leonardo Da Vinci Airport and will escort you by private car to your boutique hotel in Rome.
 After relaxing, you will be picked up by your private for your “Dolce Vita” Tour, when you’ll uncover the secrets locked in Bernini’s work, marvel at the Pantheon, the best preserved ancient Roman monument, toss a coin in the Trevi Fountain to ensure your return to the Eternal City, and simply enjoy Rome’s charming streets in a leisurely Italian fashion.
 By the end of the tour, you will realize that your guide has not only shown you around Rome, but has taught you how to get around Rome almost like a native.